alpha-fi/cheddar-ui-v1/README.md

 # cheddar-ui-v1
 Cheddar phase 0 UI

-NPM start to launch the app on http://localhost:1234
+`npm start` to launch the app on http://localhost:1234

+`nom build:prod` to build production version on `/dist-prod`